Lab:

 In a well-designed object-oriented program, we usually want the

-function to just create some objects and get the ball
+main function to just create some objects and get the ball

 rolling.